surma/surma.dev/content/things/portrait-mode.md

 </figcaption>
 </figure>

-### The image plane & the focus plane
+### The image plane & the focal plane

 You’ll notice that if you move the object parallel to the lens plane, the image will also move parallel to the lens plane, although in the opposite direction.
 This tells us two things: Firstly, the image is upside down.
-Secondly, instead of talking about individual points and where their image is, we can talk about the “image plane” and the “focus plane”.
+Secondly, instead of talking about individual points and where their image is, we can talk about the “image plane” and the focal plane”.
 We have now entered the territory of photography.

 To take a picture we have to have something that... takes the picture.
 Yes.
 Very good explanation.
 In analogue photography, that is the film or photo paper, in digital cameras — and for the remainder of this article — it’s the sensor.
 The distance of the sensor to the lens determines which part of the world is “in focus”.
 The size of the sensor, combined with the focal length of the lens determines the angle of view that will be capture.
 While some cameras and lenses allow you to have arbitrary angles between image plane and lens plane, we will keep them parallel to each other.
 For now.

 Note that in all the previous diagrams the direction of the light is actually irrellevant.
 The roles of object and image can be reversed and the diagrams wouldn’t change.
-With this observation, we can answer the question where the focus plane is.
+With this observation, we can answer the question where the focal plane is.
 We can place our sensor on one side of the lens, and project it through the lens.
 The “image” of the sensor is the area of the real world that is in focus; the part of the world that will be projected onto the sensor.

 <figure>